-Despite the optimism that economic conditions are improving, the District as well as other Districts across the state, are still feeling the effects of poor economic conditions over the past several years.
-With this in mind, state and federal funding is already stretched to its limit by various competing demands, leaving local funding sources to make up the difference.
+Despite the optimism that economic conditions are improving pre-COVID-19, the District as well as other Districts across the State are still feeling the effects of poor economic conditions over the past several years along with the COVID-19 economic effects.
+State and federal funding is already stretched to its limit by various competing demands, leaving local funding sources to make up the difference.
 The balance between the educational needs of the students and the community's ability to pay has always been a constant battle faced by the District.

-Local sources of revenue have increased, such as current real estate taxes (a result of annual tax increases over the past several years) and delinquent tax collection, which would indicate that the economic health of the community might be getting better.
-There are still ongoing assessment appeals that could negatively impact the District's ability to maintain its current level of real estate tax revenue.
-In addition, historically low investment interest rates mean that the District is making less and less on invested capital.
-In addition, the Capacity Enhancement Program of the Philadelphia Airport includes the acquisition by the City of Philadelphia and many taxable parcels that may increase the District's real estate per the terms of the CEP agreement.
+There was a reassessment done of all properties in Delaware County in 2020.
+The reassessments will take effect in 2021.
+This could result in a surge in assessment appeals that could negatively impact the District's ability to maintain its current level of real estate tax revenue in 2021 and future years.
+In addition, historically low investment interest rates mean that the District is making less on invested capital.
+In addition, the Capacity Enhancement Program of the Philadelphia Airport includes the acquisition of various taxable parcels that may increase the District's real estate per the terms of the CEP agreement.

-There was a decrease in federal grants revenue for 2018 - 2019 fiscal year due to the expiration of the Keystone to Opportunities grant.
-Certain state funding such as the basic education and special education subsidies are likely to see a small increase if any in 2019 - 2020.
+Certain state funding such as the basic education and special education subsidies are likely to see a small increase if any in 2020 - 2021.
 The state subsidy funding for the annual special education costs has not kept up with the actual expenditures incurred by the District for special education.
 On the expenditure side of the financial statement, the State's inability to address the underfunded Pennsylvania State Education Retirement System (PSERS) places additional burden on the District.
-The portion that the District must pay is projected to increase from 33.43 percent (2018/2019) to 36.30 percent over the next three years.
+The portion that the District must pay is projected to increase from 34.51 percent (2020 - 2021) to 36.30 percent (2023 - 2024).
 These increases will add hundreds of thousands of dollars to the District's budget each year.
+The cost of health benefits increases also places a burden on the District budget.
 In addition, the District must plan for future contractual increases in salary and wages.

 As in previous years, the State continues to push more and more of its funding responsibility onto the District and its community.
 The District's experience was far less extreme than many of the Districts in the surrounding area, in part due to fiscal policies of the Board and Administration.
 In July 2006, Act 1 - The Taxpayer Relief Act, was passed by the Pennsylvania State Legislature.
 Act 1 prevents tax increases, unless approved by the community, above an index calculated by the State.
 However, certain allowances to this provision may be granted by the State.
 In addition, Act 1 provides for tax relief to the community which is to be funded by gambling revenues.
-From 2009/2010 through 2018/2019, the tax increases have been held at or below 3.2 percent, with a maximum of 3.2 percent in 2017/2018.
+From 2010 - 2011 through 2019 - 2020, the tax increases have been held at or below 3.2 percent, with a maximum of 3.2 percent in 2017 - 2018.
 During this time, the District has not increased real estate taxes above the adjusted index.
-The adjusted index for 2019/2020 is 2.9 percent, and the District used an index of 2.95 percent when preparing the budget for 2018 - 2019.
+The adjusted index for 2020 - 2021 is 3.5 percent, and the District used an index of 2.65 percent when preparing the budget for 2020 - 2021.